tajmone/sublime-alan-if/README.md

 ... which is intended to make previewing of game transcript files more pleasant to the eye.

-The color scheme is created by converting the YAML source file "[`Alan Transcript.YAML-propertyList-tmTheme`][Alan Transcript tmTheme YAML]" via [PackageDev]'s build system "[Convert to ... - Property List]"; since the YAML format is easier to maintain.
+The color scheme is created by converting the YAML source file "[`Alan_IF_Transcript.YAML-propertyList-tmTheme`][Alan Transcript tmTheme YAML]" via [PackageDev]'s build system "[Convert to ... - Property List]"; since the YAML format is easier to maintain.

 # Requirements